Piano Concerto No. 20 (Mozart): III. Allegro assai

-The final movement, a rondo, begins with the solo piano rippling upward in the home key before the full orchestra replies with a furious section.
+The final movement, a rondo, begins with the piano rippling upward in the home key before the orchestra replies with a furious section.
 (This piano "rippling" is known as the Mannheim Rocket and is a string of eighth notes (D–F–A–D–F) followed by a quarter note (A)).
-A second melody is touched upon by the piano, where the mood is still dark but strangely restless.
-A contrasting cheerful melody in F major is ushered in not long after, introduced by the orchestra before the solo piano rounds off the lively theme.
-A series of sharp piano chords snaps the bright melody, and then begin passages in D minor for solo piano again, afterwards taken up by full orchestra.
-Several modulations of the second theme (in A minor and G minor) follow.
-Thereafter follows the same format as above, with a momentary pause for introducing the customary cadenza.
+The piano introduces a second melody, whose mood is dark and restless.
+Then a cheerful melody in F major is introduced by the orchestra before the piano rounds it off.
+A series of biting piano chords snaps the bright melody, and passages in D minor return in the piano, then the orchestra.
+Modulations of the second theme to A minor and G minor follow.
+Thereafter follows the same format as above, with a momentary pause to introduce the cadenza.

-After the cadenza, the mood clears considerably and the piece is now fully sunny in character, as we are now in the parallel key of D major, and the bright happy melody is taken up, this time by the oboes and then winds.
-The solo piano repeats the theme before a full orchestral passage develops the passage, thereby ending the concerto.
+After the cadenza, the piece becomes fully sunny, modulating to the parallel key of D major, and the bright melody is taken up by the winds.
+The piano repeats the theme before the orchestra develops the passage, ending the concerto.

-In other media

-The first movement was played in the ballet scene in series 1, episode 8 of the television series Mr. Robot.
-It is a theme in American composer James Hewitt's Medley Overture in D minor-major.

-The 1984 feature film Amadeus makes use of the first movement when Mozart is stumbling home after an evening with Emanuel Schikaneder during a night of composing the score of his opera The Magic Flute.
-The second movement (minus the more tumultuous C part of the rondo) plays in the final scene and during the end credits.